 - Vegetation clearance

-- Carriageway re-surfacing
+- Carriageway re-surfacing in several locations

 - Reduced speed limits